wangfeishsh/baocy/apache-kafka.md

 Each partition has one server which acts as the "leader" and zero or more servers which act as "followers".
 The leader handles all read and write requests for the partition while the followers passively replicate the leader.
 If the leader fails, one of the followers will automatically become the new leader.
 Each server acts as a leader for some of its partitions and a follower for others so load is well balanced within the cluster.

+**Producers**

+Producers publish data to the topics of their choice.
+The producer is responsible for choosing which message to assign to which partition within the topic.
+This can be done in a round-robin fashion simply to balance load or it can be done according to some semantic partition function \(say based on some key in the message\).
+More on the use of partitioning in a second.